-Tessa Smith McGovern is an author and writing teacher.
+Tessa Smith McGovern is an author and writing teacher/coach.
 She writes fantasy, women’s fiction and literary short stories.
 She teaches adults and children how to write, revise and publish or sell their work and currently has a few spots open for one-on-one coaching.
 For high schoolers, she teaches ‘Ace the Common App: Add ‘Published Author’ to Your College Resume’ one on one.

 When Tessa’s two children were at Staples High School in Westport, CT, she guided them in the creation of original, polished creative writing portfolios that fully expressed their personalities to help their resumes stand out.
 Colleges want students with grit who will change the world, and that’s what writers can do.
 Thus, each portfolio showcased qualities such as creativity, commitment to a passion, and the willingness to go above and beyond in the pursuit of that passion.
 Each portfolio was published and available on their resumes as a link for college admission officers to download and review.

 Her son recently graduated from Boston College (2019) and her daughter is a JD/MBA candidate at Boston College.

 Tessa is founder of award-winning eChook Digital Publishing which won a gold and a silver in the 2012 eLit Book Awards.
-She’s taught creative writing and/or digital publishing at the following:
+She teaches creative writing at the following:

 Her books include two Amazon best-sellers: the short story collection London Road: Linked Stories (British Short Stories category), and Cocktails for Book Lovers, Sourcebooks, Inc (Cocktails/mixed drinks category).

 She was also host/producer of BookGirlTV (BGTV) from 2014-2016 when a health issue forced a (thankfully temporary) break.
 BGTV interviews feature popular authors such as Dani Shapiro, Jane Green and Pulitzer prize-winner Anna Quindlen.